Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Introduction

 Predicting \emph{when} a three-dimensional (3D) turbulent flow reaches its dissipation peak is central to both theory and practice.
 In freely decaying turbulence, the dissipation rate $\varepsilon(t)$ exhibits a pronounced transient maximum that reflects the formation of the smallest dynamically active scales.
 Accurate anticipation of this event is relevant not only for physical interpretation of nonequilibrium cascade development, but also for adaptive strategies in simulations and experiments, such as output scheduling and dynamic resolution control.
 Despite decades of progress, reliable \emph{precursors} that provide actionable early warning of the dissipation surge remain limited, especially in transient, non-stationary settings.

+In freely decaying turbulence, the build-up of small-scale activity, the timing of the dissipation maximum, and the redistribution of spectral content are not generally in instantaneous equilibrium.
+This makes dissipation-peak timing a useful diagnostic problem in its own right: physically, because it probes how rapidly nonlinear transfer populates dissipative scales, and practically, because it can help identify when a decaying flow enters its most intense small-scale stage.
+The present work therefore studies whether a simple spectral marker based on standard shell-summed quantities can consistently anticipate the dissipation peak across several canonical decaying initial conditions with different symmetry, helicity content, and transient organization.

-A standard spectral description of turbulent transients relies on the energy spectrum $\E(k)$, the enstrophy spectrum $\Z(k)\propto k^2\E(k)$, and the cumulative nonlinear flux $\PiC(K)$ \cite{Frisch1995,AlexakisBiferale2018}.
+A standard spectral description of turbulent transients relies on the energy spectrum $\E(k)$, the enstrophy spectrum $\Z(k)\propto k^2\E(k)$, and the cumulative nonlinear flux $\PiC(q)$ \cite{Frisch1995,AlexakisBiferale2018}.
+Recent work on non-equilibrium dissipation and unsteady turbulence has emphasized that the normalized dissipation coefficient and the relation between transfer and dissipation can evolve substantially during transients, even in otherwise canonical flows \cite{Vassilicos2015,Valente2014_PRE_Imbalance,GotoVassilicos2015,BosRubinstein2017,Zheng2023JFM,Kitamura2025JFM}.
+We therefore interpret the present precursor problem not only as a spectral-timing question, but also as part of the broader problem of how small-scale dissipation becomes organized during non-stationary decay.
 In decaying flows, however, these observables do not always serve as sharp predictors of the imminent dissipation peak.
 For instance, inertial-range development in $\E(k)$ can be gradual and sensitive to finite-resolution and finite-time effects \cite{Brachet1984,DeBonis2013_TGV_NASA_TM}.
 Flux-based indicators are more directly tied to interscale transfer, but the flux peak scale can exhibit an appreciable lag relative to small-scale formation and dissipation \cite{Cardesa2015_PoF_FluxTime,Valente2014_PRE_Imbalance}.
 In parallel, real-space visualizations (e.g., $Q$-criterion isosurfaces) often reveal morphological transitions from large-scale coherent structures to filament-dominated states \cite{HuntWrayMoin1988,ChongPerryCantwell1990}, but translating such observations into quantitative early-warning metrics is nontrivial.

+Although the present study is formulated in spectral space, it is closely related in spirit to scale-by-scale descriptions based on the K\'arm\'an--Howarth equation.
+In that framework, inertial transfer and viscous effects can be distinguished across scales, and the approach to the dissipation maximum may be viewed as a transient reorganization of the balance between these contributions \cite{Lundgren2002,Kitamura2025JFM}.
+Our curvature-weighted diagnostic does not replace this budget analysis; rather, it provides a compact spectral indicator of when vorticity-gradient content has advanced sufficiently far toward small scales that the ensuing dissipation peak is near.